isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="ppptransmitdatacnf"></a>PppTransmitDataCnf

-Zezwalaj na potwierdzenie poprzednich danych PPP
+Zezwalaj na potwierdzenie poprzednich danych PROTOKOŁU PPP

 ### <a name="prototype"></a>Prototype